digitalheir/java-probabilistic-earley-parser/README.md

 ```

 One of the advantages of Earley parsing is the top-down control you can exert while parsing.
-You can pass the parser callbacks to influence the parsing process:
+You can pass the parser callbacks to influence the parsing process.
+Only use this if you really know what you're doing.
+It may mess up your results if you are not careful.

 ```